mozilla-l10n/documentation/src/products/android-l10n/reviewing_strings.md

   * `focus-android/**/values/strings.xml`
 * The group reviewer is removable (i.e. it won’t be added back automatically if removed).

-You will be notified when the group reviewer is tagged (check with the Localization team to ensure you are part of the review group).
+Members of the group will be notified when the group reviewer is tagged.

 Let’s go over some of the steps needed over time in order to review strings correctly.